needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 ## Supported platforms

-Unity's OpenXR plug-in should work with any Windows PC runtime or device that conforms to OpenXR standards.
+Unity's OpenXR plug-in should work with any device that supports conformant PC-based OpenXR runtimes.
 The following platforms have been fully tested and are officially supported:

 |**Platform**|**Build target**|**Graphics API**|**Rendering mode**|
 |---|---|---|---|